Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Conclusion and Future work

-Nowadays, more and more data are collected in Internet companies and large scale machine learning applications are widely needed.
-Distributed machine learning systems which can handle extra-large scale tasks are necessary for more and more tasks, and a platform with easy-to-use interface will provide much help.

-In this paper, we introduce the distributed version of deep forest model.
-It is developed and deployed based on the parameter server system KunPeng and platform of artificial intelligence PAI.
-To meet the need of real world applications, many improvement are further introduced to the distributed version of deep forest model.
-To name a few, MART is used as base learner for efficiency and effectiveness, cost based method is employed for handling prevalent class-imbalanced data, MART based feature selection is performed for high dimension data and different evaluation metrics are included for automatically determining of the cascade level.
-With the deep forest model, experiments on the task of automatic detection of cash-out fraud are performed and results are analyzed from different perspectives.
-All of these results show that the deep forest model can provide highly competitive performance, and a significant decrease of economic loss can be reached with this model, suggesting that this framework can be regarded as a great choice for data scientists facing with large scale data.
+In this paper, we introduce the distributed version of the deep forest model, which is developed and deployed based on the parameter server system KunPeng.
+To meet the need for real-world applications, many improvements are introduced, which include, MART as the building block with consideration of both efficiency and effectiveness, the cost-based strategy for handling extra-imbalanced data, MART for feature selection, different evaluation metrics for automatically determining of the layer amount.
+Experiments on the task of automatic detection of cash-out fraud are performed and results are analyzed from different perspectives.
+All results show that the deep forest model can provide highly competitive performance, and a significant decrease in economic loss can be reached with this model even when compared with the best-deployed model.